 Any combination of claimed water rights held by the same diverter that either diverts from the same point of diversion or diverts to the same reservoir, if the sum of the maximum allowable diversion amounts under such claimed water rights is greater than 10 acre-feet per year.

-Stockpond certificates and registrations for small domestic use, livestock stockponds, and cannabis cultivation are not subject to the requirements of this chapter.
+Stockpond certificates, and registrations for small domestic use, livestock stockponds, and cannabis cultivation are not subject to the requirements of this chapter.
 The maximum allowable diversion amounts or rates, authorized points of diversion, and storage locations or capacities for these do not need to be considered in determining applicability or any requirements of diverters under this chapter.

 Large Diversions.
 Except as described in sections 939.1 through 939.6, the additional measurement and submission requirements described in subdivision (b) of section 933 and subdivision (b) of section 935, respectively, are referred to as the “large diversion requirements” and apply as follows: